 How are we involved?

 However, we are convinced that employment is the best strategy for integration and that refugees represent an opportunity for the German labor market.
-There is a strong demand for skilled workers with problems filling vacancies, especially in the commercial sector.
+Especially in the commercial sector, we have a strong need for manpower along with problems filling vacancies.
 Through our regional refugee projects, we have gotten to know many potential employees who are highly motivated, some of whom are already trained.
 We have recognized a classic win-win situation.

 VAUDE wants to provide refugees with professional prospects.
 To accomplish this, we post our open positions with asylum networks and the local employment agency.
 Our HR team has familiarized itself with the complex issue of refugee employment and we have been able to fill seven permanent positions, an entry-level qualification and several internships with refugees.
 Future job vacancies will be reviewed by the human resources department and forwarded to the local employment agency.